medhajon/hello-world/README.md

 ## HelloWorld

 ### App Description
 `TODO://` It is an app where the user gets to modify the screen.
-The user has options to change the background color of the text color using the buttons on the screen.
-If the user wants to change it back to its original screen, they can touch the background to have its default setting.
+The user has the option to change the background color or the text color using the buttons on the screen.
+If the user wants it back to its original screen, they can touch the background to have its default setting.
 The user can also change the text.
-After typing the desired text, the user has to press 'Change Text' in order to get their text displayed.
-If the user sends in a blank text, the text field will display its default text.
+After typing their desired text, the user has to press 'Change Text' in order to get their text displayed.
+If the user sends an empty text field, the text will display its default text message.

 ### App Walk-though
 `TODO://`